 Here are some of the most popular study options in Spain

-In Spain, you can enrol in over 70 universities, some of them with a long history and many, always present in international university rankings.
+In Spain, there are many English-taught universities, some of them with a long history and many are always present in international university rankings.
 Apart from big cities like Madrid and Barcelona, you can also apply to universities in Spanish cities like Valencia, Alicante, Salamanca or Marbella.

 Find out more about what it’s like to study and have fun in Spanish cities, like: